DoctorKhan/The-Human-Experiment-Book/src/20_part_control/40_generational_war.md

 **Phase 2: The System Crisis (12,900 years ago)**

 **The Internal Rebellion:**
-- **The Igigi Corruption**: Beings gifted with Tree of Life power grew arrogant and unstable, refusing their duties
+- **The Igigi Corruption**: Beings gifted with Tree of Life power grew arrogant and unstable, refusing their duties and staging a coup to become **The Reges**
-- **The Apkallu's Dilemma**: Continued fulfilling their mission, sharing Tree of Knowledge with humanity
+- **The Gneh-tah's Dilemma**: Continued fulfilling their mission, sharing Tree of Knowledge with humanity
-- **The Anunnaki's Fear**: Rogue Igigi could weaponize the newly intelligent human population
+- **The Werdh-anes' Fear**: Rogue **Reges** could weaponize the newly intelligent human population

 **The Quarantine Protocol:**
-- **The Lockdown**: Anunnaki enacted planetary quarantine to contain the crisis
+- **The Lockdown**: **The Werdh-anes** enacted planetary quarantine to contain the crisis
-- **The Severance**: Cut off Earth's connection to the off-world Tree of Life, severing Igigi from their power source
+- **The Severance**: Cut off Earth's connection to the off-world Tree of Life, severing **The Reges** from their power source
-- **The Withdrawal**: Anunnaki left the entire system—Igigi, Apkallu, and humans—trapped on Earth to resolve their dysfunction
+- **The Withdrawal**: **The Werdh-anes** left the entire system—**The Reges**, **The Gneh-tah**, and humans—trapped on Earth to resolve their dysfunction
 - **The Fall**: Not just humanity's fall, but the fall of the entire local divine hierarchy

 "The Mesopotamian sources preserve this tragedy," Dr. Chen explained.
 "What we've been interpreting as conquest was actually a planetary lockdown.
-Everyone became prisoners—the Igigi became wardens of a prison they couldn't escape."
+Everyone became prisoners—**The Reges** became wardens of a prison they couldn't escape."

 ## The Survival Transformation: From Research to Domestication